TestCentricity/ruby_coding_style_guide/README.md

     that return a boolean value) should end in a question mark.
     (i.e. `Array#empty?`).

+* Avoid prefixing predicate methods with the auxiliary verbs such as is, does, or can.
+These words are redundant and inconsistent with the style of boolean methods in the Ruby core library, such as `empty?` and `include?`

+    ```ruby
+    # bad
+    class Person
+      def is_tall?
+        true
+      end

+      def can_play_basketball?
+        false
+      end

+      def does_like_candy?
+        true
+      end
+    end

+    # good
+    class Person
+      def tall?
+        true
+      end

+      def basketball_player?
+        false
+      end

+      def likes_candy?
+        true
+      end
+    end
+    ```

 * The names of potentially "dangerous" methods
     (i.e. methods that modify `self` or the arguments, `exit!`, etc.) should end with an exclamation mark.
 Bang methods should only exist if a non-bang